Sudarshan0851/python_notes_by_sudarshan/README.md

       basice query's
       how create , insert , delete table

+python coding practice (revision)

+      there are 5 sections

 #There are 3 types of data structures in pandas
 #1.
 Series :- 1D labelled array
 #2.
 DataFrame :- 2D like tabular format having rows and columns